jamalsoueidan/booking-api/README.md

 # Booking Api

 The Booking API is built on top of the Shopify GraphQL API.
-We're reducing the number of calls to the Booking API by using Shopify metafields and search filters.
+We are reducing the number of calls to the Booking API by saving a lot of documents from MongoDB into Shopify metafields.
+This approach allows us to take advantage of Shopify as a hosting provider.

+User documents are saved in Shopify user metafields.
+Products are stored in the corresponding product metafields.
+Locations will also be saved soon.

 For each user, we create a new collection that contains all their services.
-We also create mock products that users can duplicate.
+We also create products that users can duplicate.
 These products come pre-set with metafields and are ready to be modified.
-Additionally, we have organized universal services into specific collections; for example, the "Hairstylist" collection includes services related to hairstyling.
+Additionally, we have organized products into specific collections; for example, the "Hairstylist" collection includes services related to hairstyling.

 TODO: